xNeonCatGirlx/Peronsonal-Blog-Fuwari/src/content/posts/oracle-server.md

 Oracle also provide you with some free credit before it expires, so you can create some powerful servers and have some fun before creating the free tier server.

 :::note
-In many places, the ARM instance is not avaliable, so you will need some luck to get it.
-I chose France (Paris) and appearently all of the ARM instances are taken.
+In many places, the ARM instance is not available, so you will need some luck to get it.
+I chose France (Paris) and apparently all of the ARM instances are taken.
 So I had no choice but to use the AMD Processor instance.
 :::

 To create an account, you first head to [Oracle](https://www.oracle.com/).
 Where you will find "View Accounts" at the top right corner, and "Sign Up for Free Cloud Tier"

-Carefully go through the regestration.
-Choose a region that is cloest to you for better network performance and connection.
+Carefully go through the registration.
+Choose a region that is closest to you for better network performance and connection.

 :::warning
-It is important to use real adress and card details, since Oracle have the rights to confiscate your server at any point.
+It is important to use real address and card details, since Oracle have the rights to confiscate your server at any point.
 And Oracle does check your card detail frequently.
 DO NOT USE a VPN and digital bank cards during set up process
 :::

 # Creating a free tier server

-After regestration, head to the [Cloud Console](https://cloud.oracle.com/).
+After registration, head to the [Cloud Console](https://cloud.oracle.com/).
 At the top of the page, search for "Instance", and click the "Instance" under "Services"

 Now, you want to "Create instance".
 Set the name to anything you want.

 ## Image

 For the image part, if you know which type of OS Server works best for you, choose it.
-If not, I would recomment Ubuntu server
+If not, I would recommend Ubuntu server
 ![](/assets/images/oracle-server/instance_image.webp)

 ## Shape

 Edit the shape, go for Virtual machine and under "Specialty and previous generation" you will find the AMD Processor, and "Ampere" you will find the ARM Processor.
-It is recommended to go for the ARM processor as it often has mnuch better performance, and you get more RAM **(WOW!
+It is recommended to go for the ARM processor as it often has much better performance, and you get more RAM **(WOW!
 Free RAM in this economy?)**

 Tap on the Add OCPU button as high as possible until it said you ran out of limit.
 Click Apply, and head to the next section.
 Enable Security and next.
 Create a Primary VNIC, Virtual Cloud Network and a subnet by following the guide on the website.
 You do not have to change any of the settings when creating them.